kallegrens/immich-migrator/tests/assets/README.md

 ## Maintenance

-To regenerate assets or add new cases:

-1. Download/create base assets
+To update the test asset generation:

+1. Modify `scripts/generate_test_assets.py` with new logic
-2. Use `exiftool` to manipulate metadata
+2. Run `python scripts/generate_test_assets.py` to regenerate
-3. Use `cp`/`mv` for extension manipulation
+3. Update `scripts/verify_test_assets.py` with matching checksums
-4. Update `assets_matrix_template.yaml` with paths
+4. Update `assets_matrix_template.yaml` with any new test cases
-5. Verify all files with `ls -lh tests/assets/`
+5. Verify tests pass: `uv run pytest tests/`

+To add new base files:

+1. Add stripped versions (no EXIF/timestamps) to `tests/assets/base_*.ext`
+2. Update the generator script to use the new base file
+3. Commit the base file (generated files are gitignored)

 ## Notes

 - All paths in the YAML are relative to the project root: `tests/assets/filename`
-- Assets are real files, not mocks, ensuring tests catch real-world issues
+- Assets are generated files, not checked into git (except base files)
 - EXIF manipulation done with exiftool 12.76+
 - File extension mismatches intentionally test MIME-based normalization logic
+- CI workflow generates assets before running tests